Crossbell-Box/CIPs/CIPs/CIP-7.md

     uint256 permissionBitMap
 ) external;
 ```

-Furthermore, notes are open to all operators who are granted with note permissions by default, until the Permissions4Note are set which means users can specify operators’ permission over a specific note. **So if you want to grant permission on a specific note and leaves others alone, you have to call both  `grantOperatorPermissions` and `grantOperatorPermissions4Note`.**
+With the `grantOperatorPermissions` method, users can freely enable or disable operators' permissions for each method.
+With the `grantOperatorPermissions4Note` method, users can customize the permissions for individual notes and choose which operators have the ability to edit their notes.
+To clarify the relationship between `OperatorPermissions` and `OperatorPermissions4Note`, the level of note permissions is above operator permissions, which means when both `OperatorPermissions` and `OperatorPermissions4Note` exist at the same time, `OperatorPermissions4Note` prevails.
+If you want to learn more details, you can check our [test cases](https://github.com/Crossbell-Box/Crossbell-Contracts/blob/feature/fix-naming-issue/test/Operator.t.sol#L128).

 Imagine a scenario where you’re a KOL having millions of followers on Crossbell and you’ve made a rough outlined draft about your vision of ‘Crossbell is the future’ but you don’t really had the time to take care of things here and there, so you have to ask 2 of your employees as  to polish your draft.
 With CIP-7, you can tackle with this easily:
 1. Post your draft as a note.
    ```
    web3Entry.postNote(<your draft note data>);
    ```
 2. Grant your employees permission over your draft note with `grantOperatorPermissions4Note`.
+The permission ID of `setNoteUri` is 195.
    ```
    web3Entry.grantOperatorPermissions4Note(
             <your character ID>,